mitre/hipcheck/site/content/docs/guide/making-plugins/python-sdk.md

 ```

 `<QUERY_NAME>`, the name of the function, is also used as the name of the query
-endpoint as called by other plugins (unless the query is marked as the default
-query, see [below](#query-decorator-parameters)).
-The `engine` parameter is
+endpoint as called by other plugins.
+The `engine` parameter is provided to allow
-provided to allow the query endpoint to query other plugins, while `key` is the
+the query endpoint to query other plugins, while `key` is the input to your
-input to your endpoint.
+endpoint.

 The `key` parameter and return type of the function should be type-hinted, as
 the hints are used to derive input and output JSON schemas for the endpoint.